qemu/qemu/docs/system/s390x/cpu-topology.rst

 Prerequisites
 -------------

+To use the CPU topology, you currently need to choose the KVM accelerator.
+See :ref:`Accelerators` for more details about accelerators and how to select them.

-To use the CPU topology, you need to run with KVM on a s390x host that uses the Linux kernel v6.0 or newer (which provide the so-called ``KVM_CAP_S390_CPU_TOPOLOGY`` capability that allows QEMU to signal the CPU topology facility via the so-called STFLE bit 11 to the VM).
+The s390x host needs to use a Linux kernel v6.0 or newer (which provides the so-called ``KVM_CAP_S390_CPU_TOPOLOGY`` capability that allows QEMU to signal the CPU topology facility via the so-called STFLE bit 11 to the VM).

 Enabling CPU topology
 ---------------------

-Currently, CPU topology is only enabled in the host model by default.
+Currently, CPU topology is enabled by default only in the "host" CPU model.

-Enabling CPU topology in a CPU model is done by setting the CPU flag ``ctop`` to ``on`` as in:
+Enabling CPU topology in another CPU model is done by setting the CPU flag ``ctop`` to ``on`` as in:

 .. code-block:: bash